photoprism/photoprism-docs/docs/index.md

 ## What to expect... ##

-* Clearly structured Web interface for browsing, organizing and sharing your personal photo collection
+* clearly structured Web interface for browsing, organizing and sharing your personal photo collection
-* Import everything without worrying about duplicates or RAW to JPEG conversion
+* import everything without worrying about duplicates or RAW to JPEG conversion
-* Reverse geocoding, XMP support and automated tagging based on Google TensorFlow
+* reverse geocoding, XMP support and automated tagging based on Google TensorFlow

 ## Getting Started ##